11610428/NanKeYiMeng/README.md

 # NanKeYiMeng
-a monopoly game based on school
+- a monopoly game based on school
+- this is first relatively complete game we make, there are many unsatisfied thing in it.